WHO Declares Mpox an International Public Health Emergency, What Nurses Need To Know 2024

 Source: CDC.gov

-In the US, the CDC has reported over 4,630 cases.
-Montana and Wyoming are the only states without confirmed monkeypox/orthopoxvirus cases.
+In the US, the CDC has reported 744 cases in 2024 in the United States and considers this to be low transmission of Mpox in 2024.
+There are currently no cases in the US.
 Watch the nationwide map and case count on the CDC’s website for updates.
+Also, review the trends report here.

 There are two common clades (strains) that nurses should know.
 They are currently named after the region most commonly affected by the clade, but some experts suggest renaming them to reduce geographic stigma.